Program Management and Product Management

 Do You Need Both Product and Program Managers?

 Larger and more mature companies may also make a distinction between product management and product marketing.
-In this case, product management may have sole responsibility for inbound marketing, that means, capturing the voice of the customer, and ensuring that the development team has a prioritized list of features, and delivers an offering that meets customer needs.
+In this case, product management may have sole responsibility for inbound marketing, which means capturing the voice of the customer and ensuring that the development team has a prioritized list of features and delivers an offering that meets customer needs.

 On the other hand, product marketing oversees outbound marketing.
 Typically product marketers work with sales and promotion to make sure that existing offerings are positioned to sell.
-They’re concerned with pricing, creating marketing collateral, distribution channels and other aspects of getting products in the hands of customers, both pre- and post-launch.
+They’re concerned with pricing, creating marketing collateral, distribution channels, and other aspects of getting products into the hands of customers, both pre-and post-launch.

-In smaller companies, where everyone tends to do a bit of everything, these roles tend to be less clear and defined.
-The externally-focused product manager and the internally-focused program manager may overlap.
+In smaller startup companies, where everyone tends to do a bit of everything, these roles tend to be less clear and defined.
+The externally-focused product manager and the internally-focused program manager may overlap, especially when it comes to managing project scope.
 Smaller organizations may have a limited number of projects, perhaps only a couple, which erodes the distinction between programs and projects.
-Sometimes, programs contain multiple projects so a company with a limited number of projects will collapse the distinction between program and project, at least in part.
+Sometimes, programs contain multiple projects, so a company with a limited number of projects will collapse the distinction between program and project, at least in part.